 What is the difference between high school and Evergreen?

-Evergreen is a community-based program.
+Evergreen is a community-based instructional program.
 Students in the program are generally out several days a week applying what they have learned in the classroom in a real-life setting.
 While in Evergreen, students do not join the high school assemblies nor participate in the high school bell schedule.
-For the most part, jobsites dictate student schedules.
+For the most part, jobsites and other community experiences dictate student schedules.

 Will be student have graduated before coming to Evergreen?
 What about their diploma?

 No. Students may attend their high school graduation ceremony and receive the empty diploma case, however they will not receive their official diploma until they graduate from Evergreen.
 We hold our own graduation ceremony each year in June.
 Students receive a diploma from the high school they attended.
 A student’s graduation date on the IEP will reflect the year they leave Evergreen, not the year they leave high school.

 We are not a part of Interlake’s attendance system.
 If your young adult is sick, please contact the classroom teacher directly via phone or email.
 Or if your young adult is able to do this on their own, we highly encourage them to do so as this is an adult skills that demonstrates independence and autonomy.

 Is there standardized testing in Evergreen?

 Most students have already participated in all mandated testing while in high school, but occasionally if a student still has not met testing requirements, they may complete testing while attending our program.

 What do students’ IEP goals look like at Evergreen?